 DESE defines the gifted child as, “gifted children” mean those who “exhibit precocious development of mental capacity and learning potential as determined by competent professional evaluation to the extent that continued educational growth and stimulation could best be served by an academic environment beyond that offered through a standard grade level curriculum.”

-The St. Joseph School District offers gifted services for grades K-12.
-These services include:
+The District offers the following gifted services for students in grades K-12:

 Students in the above mentioned classes have met the criteria set by the DESE for gifted programming.
 In addition, SJSD gifted faculty hold valid Missouri teaching certifications with additional certification in the area of gifted education.

 - PEGS (Program for Exceptionally Gifted Students) for grades K-6